 WaywardWomen was set up to present the research and all round ramblings of the PhD project I completed at the University of Liverpool, between 2010 – 2014, which examined the lives of Victorian England’s female offenders.
 Posts began as a mix of the case-studies and comparisons that constitute my research, as well as some great stories of the who, what and why of Victorian crime.

 As a researcher I am interested in the social history of the 19th and 20th centuries, family history and genealogy, life-narrative research, and a range of modern sociological and criminological issues.
-I currently work as a post-doctoral research associate on the Digital Panopticon and I’m hoping to uncover even more fascinating stories of English female offenders both at home and abroad.
+Between 2014 and 2018 I worked as a post-doctoral research associate on the Digital Panopticon and uncovering even more fascinating stories of English female offenders both at home and abroad.
+I currently work on the ESRC Victims project charting the history of victims of crime over the last 300 years.

 To find out more about me, or the kind of thing I do, feel free to get in touch:

 Twitter: @Lucy_E_Williams or @19thC_Offenders